jipsi/leish-uvb/README.md

 - Start with integrated_downstream.Rmd
 - This file will take approximately 25-30 minutes to run from start to finish on a windows computer with 64GB RAM on a 8 core 3.00GHz machine (eg. processor Intel(R) Core(TM) i7-9700 CPU)

 #### 3. For spatial data: To see how the data is integrated please look at integrated_spatial_prepare_rds.Rmd.
-However the raw data will be made available upon publication but please use <u>'Option 2'</u> using the Rds file (link below) to load the integrated data for inspection, analysis or re-creating figures in  below.
+However the raw data will be made available upon publication but please use <b>'Option 2'</b> using the Rds file (link below) to load the integrated data for inspection, analysis or re-creating figures in  below.

 ##### Option1 : Start from scratch using raw 10x files (available post publication)
 - Download all samples/10x files from GSMXXXX into source/'Visium_slide_name'/